-Curves representing the change in the volume of the heart during a cardiac cycle, 1, when the pulse is infrequent, 2 and 3, when the pulse is more frequent; 4 shows rate of diastolic filling with small venous inflow.

-been reached by Henriques (1913) as the outcome of his more recent work.
+Curves representing the change in the volume of the heart during a cardiac cycle, I, when the pulse is infrequent, 2 and 3, when the pulse is more frequent, into the body is transported by the blood to the tissues, and that the remainder is utilised in the lungs themselves for the oxidation of metabolic products of muscular activity, a view which was first put forward by Bohr and Henriques (1897).
+But Evans and Starling (1913) have shown that the oxidation of metabolic products is carried out in the tissues themselves, and that the lungs do not complete the oxidation of metabolic products formed elsewhere in the body.
+The same conclusion has been reached by Henriques (1913) as the outcome of his more recent work.
 Henderson and Prince appear to have accepted this view, since they have recently (1914) used the oxygen-consumption of the body as a basis for calculating the output of the heart.
 They define the oxygen-pulse as the amount of oxygen taken into, and consumed by, the tissues from the blood expelled during one heart-beat.
-Thus, if the oxygen-consumption is 2100 c.c., and the pulse-rate is 140 per minute, the oxygen-pulse is 15 c.c.
+Thus, if the oxygen-consumption is 2100 c.c., and the pulse-rate is 140 per minute, the oxygen pulse is 15 c.c.
 Assuming the blood to lose half its oxygen during its passage through the tissues, and its oxygen-capacity to be 18 c.c. per 100 c.c. of blood, the output of the heart per beat would be 166 c.c.
 Henderson and Prince allow a smaller loss of oxygen from the blood, and conclude that, with a pulse-rate of 140 per minute, a powerful heart may put out 100 c.c. per beat and, therefore, 14 litres of blood per minute.
 During rest, with a pulse-rate of 60, the same heart might put out 150 to 160 c.c. per beat.
 Henderson and Prince regard these high figures as possible only when the heart is very powerful, and consider that the average output per beat and per minute is distinctly less.